propsproject/props-protocol/docs/Staking.md

 ## `Staking`

 The `Staking` contract powers all staking operations in the Props protocol.
 Staking allows users to earn rewards by locking their tokens.
-In the Props protocol, rewards are distributed in a perpetual fashion, closely following a diminishing returns curve (that is, the closest we get to the end of the rewards distribution period, the fewest are the rewards).
+In the Props protocol, rewards are distributed in a perpetual fashion, closely following a diminishing returns curve (that is, the closest we get to the end of the rewards distribution period, the fewest the rewards).

 Staking is the core functionality of the Props protocol.
 Anyone can stake their Props tokens to the existing apps.
 By staking, users earn two types of rewards: